-New clinical trial to examine medication to treat social withdrawal in Fragile X and autismJuly 20th, 2011 in Diseases, Conditions, Syndromes /
+New clinical trial to examine medication to treat social withdrawal in Fragile X and autismJuly 20, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 Children and adults with social withdrawal due to Fragile X syndrome, the most common cause of inherited intellectual disability and the most common known single gene cause of autism, may benefit from an experimental drug under study by pediatric neurologists at Rush Children's Hospital at Rush University Medical Center.

 Rush is the only site in Illinois and one of 21 hospitals in the U.S. participating in the trial for Fragile X.